Enable Infrastructure working to improve Network Rail Track Access Points

 Network Rail has sought to improve access points and has rightly placed Health and Safety at the forefront of their plans.

-BCM is proud to be involved in the delivery of these key improvement schemes, ultimately providing safe access and egress for Network Rail, Track Staff, Track Plant and all those involved in track maintenance and operations.
+Enable Infrastructure is proud to be involved in the delivery of these key improvement schemes, ultimately providing safe access and egress for Network Rail, Track Staff, Track Plant and all those involved in track maintenance and operations.

 The safe track access points negate the requirement for Red Zone access.
 These works also entail improved boundary security measures in order to prevent trespass.